 Close up of the antenna and iso tee setup; just a few mixed connectors held with a couple of hose clamps.
 The "tee" is made up from a normal Tee with the center pin removed.
 That will give around 40 db of isolation from the sig. gen. to the receiver.
 You may want to carry a 50 ohm termination with the quick-release UHF connector to check site noise at the location you might have found the source of the noise for an accurate measurement.
 In place of the home-made tee there are commercially made ones as well.

 Another note: "UHF" connectors are not high performance and flooded the LMR market since the 1960's.
-A much better type is N or BNC however, for this project a UHF connector system will be just fine.
+A much better type is N or BNC however, for this project a UHF connector system should be fine.

 Back to SRG tech page This document may be distributed with the permission of the Author and he given credit of this document.